 - We take a bottle with a sprayer, put two tablespoons of olive oil, four spoons of white vinegar and add warm water until the bottle is filled.
 Usually, a couple of glasses are required.
 Thoroughly shake so that all the components blend into one, then apply directly to the surface of one of the kitchen cabinet parts.
 We wipe the surface with a rag to get rid of any unpleasant stains, then polish it to a pretty shine.
 Shake the bottle before starting the new spraying process so that the mixture is always thoroughly mixed, otherwise, you will not get the effect.

 - Take a small plate and measure one-two tablespoons of oil and four tablespoons of soda.
 The amount may vary with the amount of work to be done, but always keep the ratio of one part of the oil to two parts of the soda.

 - You mix these substances with your hand to form a thick paste.
 Cover the surface of the dirty kitchen cupboard with it in small portions, without missing the places next to the handles, because they are often the ones that are used and come into direct contact with your hands.

-- Use a rag, sponge or your fingertips to rub the pasta for better absorption.
+- Use a rag, sponge, or your fingertips to rub the paste for better absorption.
 Use an unnecessary toothbrush to rub the paste into all the hard to reach areas and cracks on the surface.
 This paste has a strong density and when you apply it with a toothbrush, it peels off along with the dirt.